Warmer temperatures bring weeds to life, making late winter the perfect time to take preventative measures to keep weeds from taking over your lawn.

 - Follow the 1/3 rule.
 After your lawn begins to grow, cut off no more than 1/3 the length of the grass.
 Tall grass shades weeds and prevents the germination of weed seeds.

 - Overseed.
-A deep, thick lawn keeps weeds out.
+A deep, thick lawn crowds weeds out.